DarkSecDevelopers/RunSomeAware/README.md

 Someone had made video which has good quality which I didn't hoped. lol.
 Thanks to him He used
 - file pumper (to increase file size and defender become ddos and prevented scan)
-- compressor (actually your file having alot `00` values so it thats why duplicate characters  compress well)
+- compressor (when file having alot `00` values then duplicate characters compress well)

 Visit : https://youtu.be/Ny6RsSataAs